 Armchair TheatreWriter: James Forsyth; Adapted from (novel): Harold Rein; Producer Sydney Newman; Director: William Kotcheff

 The production in question was Underground, transmitted on Sunday 30 November 1958 as part of ITV company ABC’s popular Armchair Theatre drama anthology.
-It was directed by William (known as Ted) Kotcheff, one of ABC’s regular directors, then aged only 27, and produced by Sydney Newman, who had recently been given responsibility for all the company’s drama.
-The play was a television dramatisation by James Forsyth of Harold Rein’s novel Few Were Left, which had been published in 1955.
+It was directed by William (known as Ted) Kotcheff, one of ABC’s regular directors, then aged only 27, and produced by Sydney Newman, the company’s drama supervisor.
+The play was a television dramatisation by James Forsyth of Harold Rein’s 1955 novel Few Were Left.
 No recording of the play exists, so this account is based on various interviews and media reports about the play.
 There are several accounts of what happened which, though largely consistent on the main events, differ notably on the smaller details.
 In this essay I’ll try to separate the reality from the myth and distortion as far as is possible at this remove from the event itself.
-Read more...(4226 words, 1 image)
+Read more...(5358 words, 1 image)

 Writer: David Whitaker; Director: Douglas Camfield; Producer: Verity Lambert